Glossary of common home loan terms

-A body corporate is the corporation controlled by the owners of units within a multiple occupancy building which manages the building and common areas.
+This is the corporation controlled by the owners of units within a multiple occupancy building, (like an apartment block).
+Together they manage and oversee the building and common areas.

-A contract of sale is the written agreement outlining terms and conditions for the sale of a property.
+This legal document is the written agreement outlining terms and conditions for the sale of a property between a buyer and the seller.
+Your solicitor/conveyancer should review this before purchasing.

-A direct debit is an automatic funds transfer from one account to another.
-Your can set up a direct debit to make your home loan repayments.
+This is an automatic funds transfer from one account to another.
+You can set up a direct debit to make your home loan repayments.

 If this feature is available on your home loan, you can make extra repayments that will reduce your interest.